robertdebock/presentations/content/photography-basics.md

 - f/22, f/16
 - Large depth of field.
-- Reduce the amount of photons.
+- Reduce the amount of light.

 ----